 This article is now obsolete.
-Versions of Web Safety starting from 4.3 and up have this issue resolved.
+All current versions of Web Safety starting from 4.3 and up have this issue resolved.
 Latest version of Web Safety packed as virtual appliance is available from https://www.diladele.com/virtual_appliance.html

 When using default Squid proxy versions 3.4 (in CentOS/RedHat 7) and 3.3 (in Debian/Ubuntu) and Google Chrome/Chrominum as web browser the following issue occurs.

-After enabling HTTPS filtering and SSL decryption as indicated in Enable HTTPS Filtering in Web UI Google Chrome starts to show
+After enabling HTTPS filtering and SSL decryption Google Chrome starts to show

 Your Connection is not private (NET::ERR_CERT_INVALID) error message as indicated on the following screenshot even if proxy certificate is installed as Trusted Root Certification Authority.

 The reason for this is simple - Squid uses default SHA-1 signing algorithm to generate mimicked certificate to perform SSL decryption.
 This leads to warning because of http://googleonlinesecurity.blogspot.co.uk/2014/09/gradually-sunsetting-sha-1.html.

 This behavior was fixed starting from Squid 3.5.1 (see discussion at http://comments.gmane.org/gmane.comp.web.squid.devel/23450).
 Current version of Web Safety completely resolved all issues with SHA1 certificates and should function correctly.